Meet Sarah Ensor, QIP Editorial Director

 One of QIP’s primary functions is helping its clients—federal and other education agencies—communicate information about education data and systems and often is technical in nature.
 QIP Editorial Director Sarah Ensor leads that effort.

-“I think it’s crucial for subject matter experts to have communications experts who can help them communicate clearly to the general public complicated or confusing concepts,” she said.
+“I think it’s crucial for subject matter experts to have communications experts who can help them clearly communicate complicated or confusing concepts to the general public,” she said.

 Sarah, who is a certified Project Management Professional (PMP), oversees QIP’s editorial work, including the writing and editing of white papers, video scripts, webinar summaries and infographics, and assists clients with their social media.
 She has a particular interest in Section 508 compliance and plain language.